-Ziti Al Fresco is simply made with Italian sausage, sun dried tomatoes and cream.
-No need to bake this ziti!
+Ziti Al Fresco is a great penne pasta recipe, simply made with Italian sausage, sun dried tomatoes and cream.
+No need to bake this ziti/penne!
 Ready in about 15 minutes, this will soon become a family request!

 This was one of the first posts I published way back in 2011.
 It truly needed updating and since I made this for New Year’s Eve I thought it time to take new photographs.
 It still is just as delicious and still puts a smile on Manservant’s face.
 He has been known to eat this with just a spoon and skips the pasta!

 Ziti or Penne?

 And a word about the pasta.
 What is pictured is actually penne.

 Ziti is a medium tube shaped pasta and penne is a heavier cylinder shaped like the end of a fountain pen, which is actually how it got the name penne, since this shape came about in the 1900’s.

 Both are suitable and since I couldn’t find ziti, I used penne.